qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 ====================================  ===========================================================
  Function                             Description
 ====================================  ===========================================================
- case when ... then ... end           Evaluates an expression and returns a result if true.
+ CASE WHEN ...
+THEN ...
+END           Evaluates an expression and returns a result if true.
-                                      You can test multiple conditions case when ... then .. else ... end   Evaluates an expression and returns a different result whether it's true or false.
+                                      You can test multiple conditions CASE WHEN ...
+THEN ...
+ELSE ...
+END  Evaluates an expression and returns a different result whether it's true or false.
 You can test multiple conditions coalesce                             Returns the first non-NULL value from the expression list if                                   Tests a condition and returns a different result